Kansas residents watch Obama take oath

 Added Farrar," The opportunity is there.
 He'll be fine.
 It's not an easy thing."

-Kiesha Jackson, 17, said it was significant Obama was starting his second term on a day when the nation honored "a significant black activist."
+Kiesha Jackson, 17, said it was significant that Obama was starting his second term on a day when the nation honored "a significant black activist."

 "I feel he's going to push for more equality of Americans.
 When it comes to politics, I don't know," Jackson said.